-Outspoken climate activist Steven Spielberg sailed his mammoth superyacht just to enjoy the Italian Riviera.
+Outspoken climate activist Steven Spielberg, sailed his mammoth superyacht just to enjoy the Italian Riviera.
 The $250 million vessel, which is longer than two Olympic-sized swimming pools, burns around 700 liters of diesel every hour even when it is not moving.

 Via Instagram / @yachtingmatt

 Climate champion or not, there is no keeping a superyacht owner from witnessing the wonders of the world aboard their pleasure craft.
-Outspoken climate activist Steven Spielberg and his wife Kate Capshaw were spotted enjoying the blissful Italian Riviera from their $250 million Seven Seas Yacht.
+Outspoken climate activist Steven Spielberg and his wife Kate Capshaw, were spotted enjoying the blissful Italian Riviera from their $250 million Seven Seas Yacht.
 Spielberg’s 357-footer is an Oceanco superyacht built in the Netherlands with umpteen amenities and luxe features, all of which cost a bomb to maintain.

-Even when not moving, a yacht that spans 357 feet can easily burn 700- 800 liters of diesel per hour.
+Even when not moving, a yacht that spans 357 feet can easily burn 700-800 liters of diesel per hour.
 According to the WSJ, a 250-foot-long ship consumes 500 liters per hour, costing $550 in the first ten minutes alone.

 Via Instagram / @ethereal_yachts

-The Hollywood legend’s superyacht is a diesel-powered 4,444-ton vessel with two swimming pools, a movie theater, and a helicopter landing pad at the front.
+The Hollywood legend’s superyacht is a diesel-powered 4,444-ton vessel with two swimming pools, a movie theater, and a helicopter landing pad at the bow.
 The couple enjoyed walking through the streets of Portofino hand-in-hand with the retired American actress Capshaw.

 Via Twitter / @DailyMailCeleb

 The luxurious $250 million Seven Seas has been cruising Europe from Cannes to Antibes, Nice, and Portofino.
-The 357-foot ship looks like it is now headed towards Barcelona.
+The 357-foot ship looks like it is now headed toward Barcelona.
 It seems conserving the environment and enjoying the planet on a megayacht cannot go together after all.

 The mammoth vessel, built in 2022, accommodates 14 guests in 7 suites and gets her power from twin MTU 20V 4000 M73L diesel engines that allow the ship a top speed of 20 knots.